joelong01/secret-sample/README.md

     devsecrets.sh update
 ```
 Alternatively, open another shell after you edit your json - the command ```devsecrets.sh update``` is run from the **.bashrc** or the **.zshrc**

+If the file is checked into the repo after setup has been run, then the developer does nothing -- the creation of the container will drive the scripts to do the right thing.

 ## Design Goals

 1. Ease of Use for Developers: The repository should be easy to clone and use, with configuration in one place and not requiring developers to go through a lengthy readme file.
 The *use* of the repo will guide the user to do the right thing without having to consult a readme file.